 What are my BV treatment options?

-Bacterial vaginosis is typically treated with antibiotics, but you should be wary of overusing antibiotics because they often kill all the bacteria, which can wreak havoc on your vaginal microbiome and may lead to recurring symptoms.
+Bacterial vaginosis is typically treated with antibiotics, but you should be wary of overusing prescriptions and over the counter treatments because they often kill all the bacteria, which can wreak havoc on your vaginal microbiome and may lead to recurring symptoms.

 The technical term for the terribly uncomfortable yet incredibly common yeast infection is vulvovaginal candidiasis or VVC for short.
 It occurs when a type of fungus known as Candida multiplies when there are changes in your vaginal environment that encourages its growth.
 Candida is not inherently bad (in fact, it’s found in the moist areas inside your body like the mouth, throat, gut, and vagina) but it becomes an issue when your vaginal chemistry gets thrown off balance and the yeast over-multiplies, leaving you itching and burning without much relief.